kyscott18/allegedly/README.md

 # Allegedly

-A [Solidity](https://soliditylang.org) compiler optimized for generating scripts used to do EVM simulations, written in TypeScript.
+A [Solidity](https://soliditylang.org) compiler optimized for EVM simulations, written in TypeScript.

 ## Features